Fongum Gorji Dinka: Biography

-Gorji Dinka was born on June 22, 1930.
-He was active in the Anglophone Crisis and advocated for more rights for Anglophone Cameroonians and against the Francophone government.
+Gorji Dinka was active in the Anglophone Crisis and advocated for more rights for Anglophone Cameroonians, against the Francophone government.
 He was the first president of the Cameroon Bar Association, and is also the named party of the Fongum Gorji Dinka v.
 Cameroon which was tried at the High Court of Justice and United Nations Human Rights Committee.
 Gorji Dinka also coined the place name Ambazonia, which he first used in 1984.

-Along with Bernard Fonlon and Carlson Anyangwe he authored 'The New Social Order' which claimed that the English-Speaking regions of Cameroons had the right to secede from Cameroon.
+Along with Bernard Fonlon and Carlson Anyangwe he authored The New Social Order, which claimed that the English-Speaking regions of Cameroons had the right to secede from Cameroon.

 He was arrested in May 1985 for his protests against the government and was detained until February 1986.
 After his release, he escaped to Nigeria.

-In a 2005 judgment of the United Nations Human Rights ICCPR (International Covenant on Civil and Political Rights) Tribunal Communication 1134/2002, the United Nations Human Rights Tribunal ruled in favor of compensation for Fon Gorji-Dinka for human rights abuses to his person and for assurances of the enjoyment of his civil and political rights.
+In a 2005 judgment of the United Nations Human Rights ICCPR, the tribunal ruled in favor of compensation for Fon Gorji-Dinka for human rights abuses to his person and for assurances of the enjoyment of his civil and political rights.